-(M) Home occupation/business.
+(M) Home occupation.

-(1) For purposes of these regulations, HOME OCCUPATION-BUSINESS is defined as business-occupational activity within the residence, or any other building, or on the grounds, on the property that does not involve more than 1 other unrelated person, operation of commercial trucks, signage, or visible storage of business related equipment or materials.
+(1) For purposes of these regulations, HOME OCCUPATION is defined as business activity within the residence, or any other building, or on the grounds, that does not involve more than 1 other unrelated person, operation of commercial trucks, signage, or visible storage of business related equipment or materials.
 Business activity is broadly construed to include all non-residential activity, for profit or otherwise, including, but not limited to, retail, commercial, industrial, manufacturing, or similar use.